skarre-r/homelab/README.md

 # Homelab

-Docker-compose files for running several services on a TrueNAS Scale (beta) box.
+Docker-compose files for running several services on a TrueNAS Scale (RC) box.

 > Note: some services require additional configuration!